-Since inception, we have incurred significant net losses and we have funded our operations primarily through the issuance of shares of our capital stock.
-Our most significant use of capital pertains to salaries and benefits for our employees, including clinical, scientific, operational, commercial, financial and management personnel, and external research and development expenses, such as clinical trials and preclinical activity related to our product candidates.
+Since inception, we have incurred significant net losses and we have funded our operations primarily through the issuance of capital stock and also from Loan Facility and the proceeds from our 2016 merger transaction.
+Our most significant use of capital pertains to salaries and benefits for our employees, including clinical, scientific, operational, financial and management personnel, and external research and development expenses, such as clinical trials and preclinical activity related to our product candidates.
+We also are required to make repayments of interest and principal on our Loan Facility with Hercules, as described below.

-As of March 31, 2021, we had cash, cash equivalents and marketable securities totaling \$307.2 million compared to \$284.1 million as of December 31, 2020, with the increase attributable to net proceeds of \$66.6 million (reflecting \$1.4 million in commissions plus other transaction expenses) raised from the sale of 550,803 shares under our at-the-market sales agreement, partially offset by funding of operations.
-Our cash and investment balances are held in a variety of interest bearing instruments, including obligations of U.S. government agencies, U.S. Treasury debt securities, corporate debt securities and money market funds.
+As of September 30, 2022, we had cash, cash equivalents and marketable securities totaling \$153.2 million compared to \$270.3 million as of December 31, 2021, with this decrease attributable to the funding of operations, partially offset by \$50.0 million drawn at closing in May 2022 from the Loan Facility with Hercules.
+Our cash and investment balances are held in a variety of interest-bearing instruments, including obligations of U.S. government agencies, U.S. Treasury debt securities, corporate debt securities and money market funds.
 Cash in excess of immediate requirements is invested in accordance with our investment policy with a view toward capital preservation and liquidity.

 We anticipate continuing to incur operating losses for the foreseeable future.
-While our rate of cash usage will likely increase in the future, in particular to support our product development and clinical trial efforts, we believe our available cash resources as of March 31, 2021 will be sufficient to fund our operations past one year from the issuance of the financial statements contained herein, and this outlook takes into account circumstances that are currently reasonably foreseeable in connection with the COVID-19 pandemic.
-For a description of COVID-19 pandemic risks, including risks and uncertainties beyond our control, see Part I, Item 1A, "Risk Factors" on Form 10-K for the year ended December 31, 2020, filed with the SEC on February 25, 2021.
+Subject to the considerations noted below, our rate of cash usage will likely increase in the future, in particular to support our product development and pre-commercialization efforts.
 Our future long-term liquidity requirements will be substantial and will depend on many factors.
-To meet future long-term liquidity requirements, we will need to and intend to raise additional capital to fund our operations, primarily through equity or debt financings.
+To meet future long-term liquidity requirements, we will need to raise additional capital to fund our operations through equity or debt financings, collaborations, partnerships or other strategic transactions.
 We regularly consider fundraising opportunities and may decide, from time to time, to raise capital based on various factors, including market conditions and our plans of operation.
-This includes, but is not limited to, the use of a at-the-market sales agreement entered into in November of 2020, with Cowen and Company, LLC.
-Additional capital may not be available on terms acceptable to us, or at all.
-If adequate funds are not available, or if the terms of potential funding sources are unfavorable, our business and our ability to develop our product candidates would be harmed.
-Furthermore, any sales of additional equity securities may result in dilution to our stockholders, and any debt financing may include covenants that restrict our business.
+This includes, but is not limited to, the use of a \$200 million at-the-market sales agreement entered into in June of 2021, with Cowen and Company, LLC (the "2021 Sales Agreement"), pursuant to which we may, from time to time, issue and sell shares of our common stock up to established limits.
+We may also draw on additional tranches of debt under our \$250 million Loan Facility with Hercules based upon achievement of resmetirom clinical and regulatory milestones and conditions.
+However, there is no assurance that additional capital and financing will be available on terms acceptable to us, or at all.
+See "Risk Factors" in Part I, Item 1A of our Annual Report for the year ended December 31, 2021 and in Part II, Item I.A of our quarterly report on Form 10-Q for the period ended March 31, 2022, which includes a description of the risks related to our liquidity requirements, financial position and need for capital.
+In addition, if such capital or financing is available, any sales of additional equity securities may result in dilution to our stockholders, and any additional debt financing may include covenants that restrict our business.